-8.1 Please provide, in no more than 300 words, a summary of any new cases, trends and developments in Product Liability Law in your jurisdiction.
+8.1 Please provide a summary of any new cases, trends and developments in Product Liability Law in your jurisdiction including how the courts are approaching any issues arising in relation to new technologies and artificial intelligence.

 a) The Consumers' Law has been amended several times.
 The first set of important changes introduced in 2007 on the product liability rules were: a) the expansion of the defectiveness concept to not only include the standard safety consideration, but to also take into account the product's "expected performance per its specifications"; b) the subjection of the moral harm and mental distress compensation to the ambit of the strict product liability rules (formerly covered under the general tort legislation); and c) new rules on collective actions to the extent they concern product liability infringements.